 Pro-Vice Chancellor Corporate (Ag) then thanked the people of the Republic of Korea through KOICA for their continuous support.

-He concluded by promising to maintain and use the facility to achieve its objectives, SINU and DFS highly anticipate that the KOICA volunteer program will continue into the future.
+He concluded by promising to maintain and use the facility to achieve its objectives, SINU and DFS highly anticipate that the KOICA volunteer program will continue.

 The department demonstrates its commitment to sustain such relationship and development by developing a comprehensive Strategic Plan for the foreseeable future.